Images: Action Against Hunger

 Earthquake and Tsunami in Indonesia: 1.5 Million people Affected

-"People cannot access water as infrastructure is destroyed" - Yohanis Pakerent, Action Against Hunger’s country director in Indonesia
+"People cannot access water as infrastructure is destroyed" - Yohanis Pakereng, Action Against Hunger’s country director in Indonesia

-Urgent humanitarian needs include evacuation and management of injuries, support of medical and health services, access to food and clean water, and blankets and emergency shelters distribution for affected people.
+Urgent humanitarian needs include support of medical and health services, access to food and clean water, and blankets and emergency shelters distribution for affected people.
 The response is being coordinated by the Government of Indonesia, which is taking a lead in restoring basic infrastructure and ensuring humanitarian access is guaranteed.

-Action Against Hunger has been present in Indonesia for two decades and we are on the ground, ready to respond to this emergency.
+Action Against Hunger has been present in Indonesia for two decades and will continue to support the country during urgent humanitarian disasters, as well as providing long-term sustainable programmes.

 Indonesia Emergency Appeal